Ayeeti/CMU-Graphics-Projects/README.md

 ## **Blot Shooter**
 A simple 2-player shooting game where one player (circle dot) wants to hit the other player with their "blot".
-I mainly wanted to explore shape-to-shape interaction and timed animation in this project.
+I wanted to explore shape-to-shape interaction and timed animation in this project.

 ### How To Play
 Each player takes a turn shooting their blot at the other.
 Depending on the distance and angle from the stationary blot, a blot will be shot at a specific angle and velocity.
-Above the blots, a blimp flies overhead and as the players shoot, they must avoid hitting the blimp.
-If the blimp is hit, the game ends, and the player who hit the blot loses.
+Above the blots, a blimp flies overhead and as the players shoot, they must avoid hitting it.
+The game ends if the blimp is hit, and the player who shot the blot loses.

 **Initial Play Screen**